College: Communication and Information

 Successful information technology professionals determine an organization’s information needs and then design, create, and manage information systems to meet those needs.
 In the IT program students participate in hands-on learning experiences designed to develop and hone leadership skills in communication, technology, teamwork, information management, critical thinking, and problem solving.

-The major in IT prepares students for careers in networking and security, health informatics, design and IT project management.
+The major in IT prepares students for careers in networking and security, health informatics, design and development, and IT project management.